fDynamo/ideascrape-master/README.md

 ## Overview
-Ideascrape scrapes indie hacker websites then runs it through a series of processing code then finally uploads it to supabase.
-While processing, it creates vector embeddings.
+Ideascrape (AKA Hackersearch) is a search engine for indie products.
+The data is prepared by scraping indie product websites (think product hunt), then processing that data with some python code, then finally uploading it to supabase.
+The NextJS website serves as the front end for the app.

+While processing, it structures raw data, creates vector embeddings for search, etc.

 Was my first big project when trying to be an entrepreneur, ended up being a massive time sink.
-Lots of learnings though.
+Lots of learnings.

 ## Setup